SimonBiggs/ipython-geant4-linac/README.md

 Windows 7/8
 ===========
-In order to install Geant4 within windows you can use Docker.
+In order to install Geant4 within Windows you can use Docker.
 These are the steps to acheive this:

  * Download and run [docker-install.exe](https://github.com/boot2docker/windows-installer/releases/download/v1.3.1/docker-install.exe)
  * Run Boot2Docker from within the program menu (or desktop)